Guest post contributed by Dayna Doskocil

 Here are some of the things that I find difficult as a teacher and how I overcome those challenges.

-Balancing the needs of the students
+1. Balancing the different learning needs of students

 Every student who walks through my door is different.
 Some struggle with math and need extra help.
 Some learn really well when they read the text, and others when they listen to a lecture or when they work the problems out on their own.